thirdweb-example/marketplace/README.md

     // Prevent page from refreshing
     e.preventDefault();

-    // Store the result of the transaction attempt.
-    // if it's undefined = transaction failed
-    // if either the direct listing or auction listing is created
-    // we will store the result in this variable. let transactionResult: undefined | TransactionResult = undefined;
+    // Store the result of either the direct listing creation or the auction listing creation let transactionResult: undefined | TransactionResult = undefined;

-    // De-construct fields from form submission
+    // De-construct data from form submission
     const { listingType, contractAddress, tokenId, price } = e.target.elements;

     // Depending on the type of listing selected, call the appropriate function